LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/moving-from-bi-to-rb.md

 ### Data refresh

-Currently in RB, data is refreshed once a day, to include data up to the previous day (inclusive).
-In the August release, the refresh rate will increase to three times a day.
+Reports are refreshed throughout the day, every eight hours.
+The first data update takes place every morning, between 07:00 to 08:00 in the farm’s timezone.
+After each update, the reports display the data collected up to 6 hours earlier.

 ### Data display

-In Report Builder, within each dashboard, data can be displayed for any four month period from over the previous 13 months (the months do not have to be consecutive).
-However, in the business activity grid - monthly​, ​users are able to select to display the entire last 13 months of data.
+Report Builder stores data of the last 13 months.
+The dashboards can be altered to display data for any four month period from over the previous 13 months (the months do not have to be consecutive).
+The monthly predefined grids can display the entire last 13 months of data.

 ## Funnel metrics